barry-ha/Griduino/docs/PROGRAMMING.md

    - Adafruit TouchScreen v1.1.1
    - elapsedMillis by Paul Stoffregen v1.0.6
    - SdFat – Adafruit Fork by Bill Greiman v1.2.3 <br>(use v1, as we have not tested v2)
+   - *do not* install SdFat because it has incompatible SdFat.h file
    - Time by Michael Margolis v1.6.0

 The volume control component is outside of Arduino's Library Manager, so follow this link to GitHub and install the latest version: